vite-pwa/vite-plugin-pwa/docs/frameworks/sveltekit.md

 Since `SvelteKit` uses the router name of the directory (for simple cases) for all the generated pages, you can use `manifestTransforms` to modify the url for all pages generated.
 You must add the logic to do the right mapping using the corresponding adapter.

-Of course, a more complex page directories will force you to modify the `manifestTransforms` entry logic, see the `pwa-configuration.js` module in the next example using `@sveltejs/adapter-static`.
+Of course, more complex page directories will force you to modify the `manifestTransforms` entry logic.
+For an example, see the `pwa-configuration.js` module in the next example using `@sveltejs/adapter-static`.

 ### Static Adapter example